Do the Digit Insurance

 Step 1: Start by coming down to your knees and hands.

-Step 3: Now, bring your palms under the shoulders and face the fingers forward.
+Step 3: Bring your palms under the shoulders and face the fingers forward.

 Step 4: View down between your palms, allowing your back to be flat.

-Step 5: Press through the palms keeping your shoulders away from the ears.
+Step 5: Press through the palms while keeping your shoulders away from your ears.

 Step 6: Finally, stretch the tailbone towards the wall and the head towards the front, thus lengthening your spine.